bmlt-enabled/bmlt-satellite-base-class/README.md

 ----------
 ***Version 3.5.0* ** *- TBD*

+- Added the capability to have different localizations apply to different settings.

 ***Version 3.4.7* ** *- June 17, 2017*

 - Added a workaround for nonstandard SSL certs.